sparkflows/sparkflows-docs/docs/aws/admin-guide/deploy-aws.rst

 **EC2 Instance Privileges**
 -------
-Ensure that you have EC2 Instance with sufficient privileges.
+Ensure that you have EC2 Instance with sufficient privileges to install packages.

 **S3 Bucket Permissions**
 --------